danielmaartens/span_challenge_cpp/README.md

 ### Run
 A script has been provided that automatically compiles `main.cpp` and runs the output file.

-All you have to do is run the following from the project `root` :
+Besides making sure you have `g++` installed, all you have to do is run the following from the project `root` :

 ```
 sh run.sh